Air Transport Command® Beer Cheese Soup - ?

 Remove the pot from the heat and pour in the beer, foam and all, and mix well.

 At this point you may choose to adjust the seasonings, perhaps with the addition of ground white pepper and some sea salt.
-Remember to mix the soup well after any addtional seasoning is added.
+Remember to mix the soup well after any additional seasoning is added.

 Serve the beer cheese soup hot, garnished with a sprig of fresh parsley.
 Also, serve some saltine crackers and butter on the side.